Lilian4me/Exploratory-Data-Analysis-EDA-/README.md

 # Data Analysis | 🚀 Viral Social Media Trends & Engagement Analysis
 Introduction
-This project dives into the world of social media data analytics using  Trends & Engagement Analysis.
+-This project dives into the world of social media data analytics using  Trends & Engagement Analysis.
 The programming language used is Python on Jupiter notebook.
 Various libraries will be used for data visualization, managing data throughout the process.
 Analyzing trending hashtags, engagement, and platform-specific content performance.

 About Dataset